noobchirag69/PHP_Authentication/README.md

 3. Import the database dump file (dashboard_panel.sql) inside that newly created database.
 4. You're good to go.
 Cheers!

+Note: Update the 'forgot-password-check.php' page in your localhost with your SMTP credentials.
+Or else.
+PHPMailer will fail and the password recovery won't work.

 If you find this helpful, please leave a star.

 Thank you!